Same-sex marriage in Aguascalientes

-Same-sex marriage is legal in Aguascalientes in accordance with a ruling from the Supreme Court of Justice of the Nation on 2 April 2019 that the state's ban on same-sex marriage violated Articles 1 and 4 of the Constitution of Mexico.
-The ruling came into effect upon publication in the Official Gazette of the Federation on 16 August 2019, legalizing same-sex marriage in Aguascalientes.
+Same-sex marriage is legal in Aguascalientes, following a ruling from the Supreme Court of Justice of the Nation, issued on 2 April 2019, that the state's ban on same-sex marriage violated the Constitution of Mexico.
+The ruling came into effect upon publication in the Official Gazette of the Federation on 16 August 2019.
+Aguascalientes remains one of only two Mexican states, alongside Chihuahua, not to have amended statutory law to codify same-sex marriage.